 Under the close supervision of clinical faculty, law students in the Clinic will have primary responsibility for providing legal services to their clients.
 Students will provide transactional legal services to student entrepreneurs in a number of areas including entity formation, contract issues, capital structure and intellectual property including trademark, trade secret, copyright and patent.
 Students will have the opportunity to interview and counsel clients, strategically plan cases, draft contracts, legal memoranda, correspondence and other documents, negotiate agreements and manage client relationships.

 In the Clinic seminar, students will explore how to effectively represent entrepreneurs, ethical issues, lawyering skills and different substantive areas of law.

 The Clinic is a seven credit course.
 Students must enroll in the 4 credit clinic and the 3 credit seminar, taken concurrently.
-The 4 credit clinic is mandatory limited grade (pass/fail) or "S" grade; the 3 credit seminar is mandatory graded and ineligible for letter grade conversion to pass ("P") election.
+All 7 credits are mandatory graded and ineligible for letter grade conversion to pass ("P") election.

 The Clinic fulfills the Law School's professional responsibility requirement for graduation, but does not fulfill the New York State Bar ethics requirement.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law